Flow Research is conducting a new

 force per unit area.

-Just as
+Just as there

-there are many applications for pressure measurement, there are also many
+are many applications for pressure measurement, there are also many

 different instruments used for pressure measurement.
-These include pressure gauges, pressure sensors,
+These include

-transducers, as well as pressure transmitters.
+pressure gauges, pressure sensors, and pressure transducers, as well as

-such as vacuum pressure.
+measuring pressure extremes, such as vacuum pressure.

 Pressure